 Natoma Reed – Vargason, owner of Cookie’s Cooking Company, is commited to using the highest quality ingredients supplied by local growers, allowing her the opportunity to create a market inspired menu that’s spontaneous, local and seasonal.

-The price of $110 /person is all-inclusive.
-Kayak rentals, guide, all equipment, brunch & tip, parking, and tax are included.
+The price of $98/person + tax is all-inclusive.
+Kayak rentals, guide, all equipment, brunch & tip, parking are included.

 Less than 2 days notice?